Watch Bryan Cranston and Aaron Paul's disturbing reunion in the 'Breaking Bad' RV

 To take a shot at winning a meal with these meth-making maniacs, head to omaze.com/breakingbad and pony up $10, which is far short of a fat stack.

-To see EW’s Breaking Bad reunion shot and cast portraits, tread not-so-lightly over here.
+To see EW’s Breaking Bad reunion shoot and cast portraits, tread not-so-lightly over here.

 Comments